Neurologic Monitoring, Deterioration, and Escalation

 Seizure or unexplained unresponsivenessCortical irritation, hemorrhage, metabolic causeProtect airway, time event, treat per orders, report

 Do not normalize subtle changes.
-A patient with a large middle cerebral artery infarct who becomes more somnolent 36 hours after admission may be developing malignant edema.
+A patient with a large middle cerebral artery (MCA) infarct who becomes more somnolent 36 hours after admission may be developing malignant edema.
 A cerebellar stroke patient with increasing vomiting and declining alertness may be developing hydrocephalus or brainstem compression.
-A post-thrombolysis patient with a new headache and higher blood pressure needs urgent evaluation for bleeding, not reassurance.
+A post-thrombolysis patient with a new headache and rising blood pressure needs urgent evaluation for bleeding, not reassurance.

 Escalation sequence